 - The goal of the Call for Proposals is to promote research and development bilateral collaboration between Singapore- and German-based public and private institutes and organizations through joint scientific projects.
 Specifically, this collaboration calls for the union of 4: one Singapore-based and one German-based public sector research performer, and representatives from one Singapore-based and one German-based industry collaborator.
 Against the backdrop of globalization and Singapore government’s recent step-up to help companies stay competitive through innovation and technology adoption, this “2+2” cooperation framework could incentivize Singapore-based companies to undertake open innovation partnership and provide an additional avenue for them to internationalize.

-- For the 2nd Singapore-Germany Academic-Industry (2+2) International Collaboration joint grant call, A*STAR and BMBF would like to invite researchers based in Singapore and Germany to submit proposals for joint research projects in the area of Blockchain Technology with applications for manufacturing and supply chain.
-Applicants are required to submit their joint applications to A*STAR and BMBF by 27 March 2019, 17:00hrs SGT.
+- For the 3rd Singapore-Germany Academic-Industry (2+2) International Collaboration joint grant call, A*STAR and BMBF would like to invite researchers based in Singapore and Germany to submit proposals for joint research projects in the area of Smart Urban Mobility.
+Applicants are required to submit their joint applications to A*STAR and BMBF by 31 July 2020, 17:00hrs SGT.